 Speak to your GP or health service about seeing a psychiatrist online.

-The RANZCP’s Find a Psychiatrist directory lists Australian psychiatrists with a private practice who offer online consultations.
-The directory will be expanded to include New Zealand in the future.
+The RANZCP’s Find a Psychiatrist directory lists Australian and New Zealand psychiatrists with a private practice who offer online consultations.

 To use the search, check the Show psychiatrists who offer online appointments (any location) box.